-The Consumer Confidence Report (CCR) details the quality of
+The Consumer Confidence Report (CCR) details the quality

-can get more information.
+of your drinking water, where it comes from, and where you can get more information.
 This annual report documents all detected primary and secondary drinking water parameters, and compares them to their respective standards known as Maximum Contaminant Levels (MCLs).

-The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs, and wells.
+The sources of drinking water (both tap water and bottled water) include rivers, lakes, streams, ponds, reserNOW IT COMES WITH A LIST OF INGREDIENTS.

+voirs, springs, and wells.
 As water travels over the surface of the land or through the ground, it dissolves naturally-occurring minerals and, in some cases, radioactive material, and can pick up substances resulting from the presence of animals or from human activity.